Why 1st drafts?

 On this site, you’ve got the option of subscribing to first drafts, as well as final drafts (RSS links).

-What I like about github is all those things I mentioned above - openness, visibility, accountability, ownership.
-(Shhh about Microsoft, shhhh.)
-But in these systems, one can also see ways to make knowledge in a distributed way, in a place where there’s enough of a level of control to balance collaboration and safety.
+One can also see ways to make knowledge in a distributed way, in a place where there’s enough of a level of control to balance collaboration and safety.
 I can warm my bones late at night imagining that, in some tiny way, I’m contributing to a better world for words.

-Also - why write when you can instead spend far too long setting up complex writing systems?
+Aaaaand - why write when you can instead spend far too long setting up complex writing systems?
 The Douglas Adams principle of programming:

 “I am rarely happier than when spending an entire day programming my computer to perform automatically a task that would otherwise take me a good ten seconds to do by hand.”